Mister Monday

 Mister Monday is the first novel in the series The Keys to the Kingdom by Garth Nix.
-It follows Arthur Penhaligon, a twelve-year-old boy who discovers that he is the heir to an otherworldly House and must fulfil a mysterious Will in order to claim it from seven antagonistic Trustees.
+It follows Arthur Penhaligon, a twelve-year-old boy who becomes the heir to the center of the universe, called the House, and must fulfil a mysterious Will in order to claim it from seven antagonistic Trustees.

 Plot

 Twelve-year-old Arthur Penhaligon is experiencing a severe asthma attack at school when two mysterious men, Mister Monday and his butler Sneezer, appear in front of him.
 Sneezer convinces Monday to give Arthur his Key, an object of great power, in order to fulfill Monday's directive from the Will of the Architect (god).
 Although Monday is skeptical, Sneezer argues that Arthur will die shortly and the Key will then be returned to Monday.
 However, Monday realizes Sneezer is possessed by the Will, and attacks Sneezer.
 Sneezer and Monday disappear, leaving a small book in their place, which Arthur takes.
 Fortunately, Arthur is saved by his half of the Key, as well as school officials arriving with help.

 Arthur spends Monday through Thursday in the hospital and is visited by his new friends, Leaf, and her brother Ed.
 Leaf confirms that she also saw Monday and Sneezer, and Ed adds that they saw dog-faced men digging up the school field looking for something.
 Arthur realizes that they are looking for his Key, which mysteriously reappeared under his pillow.
 Once back at home on Friday, Arthur uses the Key to open the book, titled "A Compleat Atlas of the House and Immediate Environs", which describes the House, its resident beings, regions, as well some information on the so-called secondary realms (the universe).
 Just after midnight on Monday, he is attacked by one of the dog-faced men that Leaf and Ed saw, described as "Fetchers" by the Atlas.
 The Key protects Arthur by bringing his ceramic Komodo dragon to life to fend off the Fetcher.

 The next day at school, Arthur learns that Leaf and Ed have contracted a mysterious disease.
 More Fetchers attempt to pursue Arthur along with Monday's Noon, a more powerful being.
 Arthur manages to mostly evade them, but the Fetchers steal the Atlas.
 His day is further interrupted when a medical team announces a city-wide quarantine as the mysterious disease spreads.
 Arthur realizes the Fetchers are spreading the disease and he decides to enter the House in hopes of finding a cure.